Pasadena Wrongful Death Lawyer

 - Other beneficiaries

-In California, certain parties have to show they were financially dependent on the deceased person.
+In California, certain parties must show they depended financially on the deceased person.
 Typically, spouses, domestic partners, and surviving children have priority, but anyone “who would be entitled to the property of the decedent by intestate succession” can file if the deceased person was unmarried and/or did not have children.

 The firm is currently representing family members of a two-year-old boy in western Pennsylvania who was allegedly sexually abused and murdered by the boyfriend of the mother.
 In that case, we are suing the county child services agency for failing to remove the little boy from the home after they had learned that he was being physically abused.